 The Department of Justice defines service animals as "dogs that are individually trained to do work or perform tasks for people with disabilities."
-The work or tasks must be directly related to the individual's disability such as guiding a person with impaired vision, alerting a person who is hearing impaired, pulling a wheelchair, alerting or protecting a person having a seizure, or reminding a person with a mental illness to take a prescribed medication.
+The work or tasks must be directly related to the individual's disability such as guiding a person with impaired vision, alerting a person who is Deaf, deaf, hard of hearing, pulling a wheelchair, alerting or protecting a person having a seizure, or reminding a person with a mental illness to take a prescribed medication.
 (Miniature horses may be considered a service animal as defined by the U.S. Department of Justice, Civil Rights Division.)